uozuAho/pandemic_ddd/readme.md

         - command generator: DONE
         - city by name: DONE
         - colour.allcolours: DONE
+        - city by name: order by city name, then no need for dict creation
+        - don't go forever! try alpha beta or something
+        - make a note of the mutable2 branch.
+Mutability gives 4x speedup in situations where less cloning is needed, eg. MCTS rollout
     - refactor
         - address todos
         - address warnings